freeipa/freeipa.github.io/src/page/ConfiguringAixClients.rst

 GSKit
 -----

-Creat a new certificate database and add IPA server certificate into it.
-Note the password of your certificate database.
+Create a new certificate store and add IPA server certificate into it.
+Note the password of your certificate store.
 You will need it later during LDAP client configuration.

 ::